 In addition adults need to be immunized as well.
 Every year adults become ill, are disabled, and die from vaccine preventable diseases that could have been prevented by vaccination.
 Immunizing not only protects individuals, but helps to protect the community.

-The Greendale Health Department is no longer be able to vaccinate persons who have insurance that covers the cost of vaccines.
+The Greendale Health Department is no longer able to vaccinate persons who have insurance that covers the cost of vaccines.
 The Greendale Health Department will continue to provide vaccinations for children meeting these requirements:

 - Those without health insurance

 - Those on BadgerCare or other state health insurance

 - Those who have health insurance that does not cover the cost of vaccines.